-In case of a post-contractual non-compete obligation, the former employee is entitled to receive, for the entire period of the covenant, compensation which must not be lower than 25% of his/her recent remuneration.
+In case of a post-contractual non-compete obligation, the former employee is entitled to receive, for the entire period of the covenant, compensation which must not be lower than 25% of his/her recent remuneration during the non-compete period.
 The compensation may be paid in monthly instalments.